jekabso21/DevPalette/README.md

 ## 🤝 Contributing

-This project is for personal use only.
-See [LICENSE](./LICENSE) for details.
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## 📄 License

-**Personal Use License** - You may use this software for personal projects, but distribution, modification for public use, or commercial use is not permitted.
-See [LICENSE](./LICENSE) for full terms.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+You are free to use, modify, and distribute this software for any purpose, including commercial use.

 ## 👤 Author